-As a result of the above noted transactions, the parties who controlled the IP before the Asset Purchase Agreement and the Arrangement continued to control BioMark Diagnostics Inc., including the IP, after the Asset Purchase Agreement and the Arrangement.
-As a result, no value has been allocated to the 40,000,000 shares issued to BioMark Technologies.
+As a result of the above noted transactions, the parties who controlled the IP before the Asset Purchase Agreement and the Arrangement continued to control Biomark Diagnostics Inc., including the IP.
+The historical costs of the IP were not identifiable or recognized prior to these transactions.
+As a result, no value has been allocated to the 40,000,000 shares issued to Biomark Technologies under the Asset Purchase Agreement.
+The resulting financial statements are presented as a continuance of Luger and comparative figures presented in the financial statements after the Arrangement are those of Luger.